Using curl cuts in your offense is a great way to put pressure on the rim without the use of the dribble.

 Staggered Down Screens -

-This past season we employed the use of staggered screen as part of our Motion Strong action.
-The curl cut was simply an option that the cutter could take if the defense trailed and there was no aggressive switch.
+During the 2019-20 season we employed the use of the staggered screen as part of our Motion Strong Action.
+Similar to the Single Down Screen the Curl was an option for the cutter.

 Coach Lynch Contact Info:

 Twitter - @CoachLynch_21